IntQuant/noita_entangled_worlds/README.md

 to connect via steam without the steam version of game, since its more stable you can do the following

-on all clients run the game with the NP_APPID=480 environemental variable, you can do that by making a bat/bash file to set that before running the executable
+on all clients run the proxy with the NP_APPID=480 environemental variable, you can do that by making a bat/bash file to set that before running the executable

 ## Thanks